Gangles/soloqueue/README.md

 Solo Queue: An Exercise in Serenity
 ====================================

 A silly Twine game about the perils of attempting teamwork with four complete strangers (in other words, playing ranked solo queue in [*League of Legends*](http://na.leagueoflegends.com/).)
-Inspired by Dan Bruno's [*Time for some Fire Emblem*](http://danbruno.net/twine/fireemblem.html) and [my own experiences](http://www.lolking.net/summoner/na/24428525) in the Silver II ranked queue.
+Inspired by Dan Bruno's [*Time for some Fire Emblem*](http://danbruno.net/twine/fireemblem.html) and [my own experiences](http://www.lolking.net/summoner/na/24428525) in the season 3 ranked queue.

 >__Mr.
 Pink__: Why can't we pick our own colors?
 >